 Chief Operating Officer and Company Secretary

 Ben joined the OIA as its first Chief Operating Officer in September 2008.
 He combines the role with that of Company Secretary.
-Ben is a member of the Management Team with key responsibility for finance and human resources management.
+Ben is a member of the Senior Leadership Team with key responsibility for organisational planning, finance and people management.
+He was closely involved in preparations in the expansion of the OIA Scheme in September 2015 to include all providers of higher education.
 Before joining the OIA Ben spent 15 years working with students, for the last 10 years as Chief Executive of Reading University Students' Union, and before that at the Students' Unions at Winchester, King's College London and South Bank Universities and as National Secretary of NUS.